<< Go Back up to Region ‘Los Angeles: Greater Metropolitan Area’

 Theatre Forecourt

 Similar to other Southern California theatres of the time, the Alex featured an open forecourt.
 Being located on Glendale’s main street, the forecourt was designed as a kind of open-ended lobby, to attract the attention of passers-by who would see patrons mingling and perhaps be intrigued to come in and buy a ticket.
-Other examples of courtyard lobbies from the same period are the Geffen Playhouse (completed 1929 as a masonic lodge), the Fox Fullerton (1925), the Pasadena Playhouse (1925), the Arlington Theatre in Santa Barbara (1931), and the Egyptian (1922) and Chinese (1927) theatres in Hollywood.
+Other examples of courtyard lobbies from the same period are the Geffen Playhouse (completed 1929 as a masonic lodge), the Fox Fullerton (1925), the Pasadena Playhouse (1925), the Arlington Theatre in Santa Barbara (1931), the Egyptian (1922) and Chinese (1927) theatres in Hollywood, and the Varsity Theatre in Palo Alto (1927).

 Doric columns flank the proscenium with an Egyptian solar disc above